-Line 33 - If you do not use the method of placing the net income on an annual basis to determine the minimum estimated tax required per installment, and the obligation to file the estimated tax declaration was met for the first time, before the first day of the fourth month of the taxable year or if you were required to file an Estimated Tax Declaration during the previous taxable year, enter in each one of the columns 25% of line 8.
-If the obligation was met for the first time after the last day of the third month and before the first day of the sixth month of the taxable year, enter 33% of line 8 in columns (b), (c) and (d).
-If the obligation was met for the first time after the last day of the fifth month and before the first day of the ninth month of the taxable year, enter 50% of line 8 in columns (c) and (d).
-If the obligation was met for the first time after the last day of the eighth month and before the first day of the twelfth month of the taxable year, enter 100% of line 8 in column (d).
+Line 8 - If the obligation to pay the estimated tax was met for the first time before the first day of the fourth month of the taxable year, enter in each one of the columns 25% of line 7.
+If the obligation was met for the first time after the last day of the third month and before the first day of the sixth month of the taxable year, enter in Columns (b), (c) and (d) 33% of line 7.
+If the obligation was met for the first time after the last day of the first day of the ninth month of the taxable year, enter in Columns (b), (c) and (d) 33% of line 7.
+If the obligation was met for the first day of the ninth month of the taxable year, enter in Columns (c) and (d) 50% of line 7.
+If the obligation was met for the first time after the last day of the eighth month and before the fifteenth day of the twelfth month of the taxable year, enter in Column (d) 100% of line 7.